Georgetown-University-Libraries/File-Analyzer-Test-Data/iiif/demo4.md

 In this example, we will use a special project translation class to replicate the folder structure as ranges within the manifest.

-## Step 1: On the "File Test Properties" tab of "Criteria" tab, select "ByFolderName"
+## Step 1: On the "File Test Properties" tab of "Criteria" tab, set Project Value Translator to "ByFolderName"

 Then click "Analyze"...